auth0-samples/auth0-react-samples/README.md

 These samples demonstrate how to add authentication to a React application with Auth0.
 Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.

+These samples use Auth0's [hosted login page](https://auth0.com/docs/hosted-pages/login) which offers the fastest, most secure, and most feature-rich way to add authentication to your app.

+For examples which demonstrate embedding the Lock widget directly into your application, see the [embedded-login](https://github.com/auth0-samples/auth0-react-samples/tree/embedded-login) branch.

 ## What is Auth0?

 Auth0 helps you to: